-Brian Pinheiro, 38, has been the Chief Risk Officer of the Bank since March 2015.
+Brian Pinheiro, 39, has been the Chief Risk Officer of the Bank since March 2015.
 Prior to joining Northeast Bank, Mr. Pinheiro served as Managing Director at Corporate Finance Group, Inc. (CFGI) from 2011 to 2015, where he provided consulting services to financial institutions and banking clients.
 Before his position at CFGI, he was an Audit Manager in the Financial Services practice at Deloitte LLP, Boston.
 Mr. Pinheiro received a B.S. and M.S. in Accountancy from the University of Massachusetts at Amherst.
 He is a Certified Public Accountant licensed in the Commonwealth of Massachusetts.

-Jean-Pierre Lapointe, 38, has been the Chief Financial Officer of the Bank since November 2017.
+Jean-Pierre Lapointe, 39, has been the Chief Financial Officer of the Bank since November 2017.
 Prior to joining Northeast Bank, Mr. Lapointe served as a Senior Audit Manager at Wolf & Company, P.C. in their external and internal audit practices, with a focus on the financial services sector from 2004 to October 2017.
 Mr. Lapointe is a certified public accountant and received a B.S. and a M.S. in Accountancy from Bentley University and Western New England University, respectively.

-Patrick Dignan, 57, has been the Executive Vice President of the Bank since fiscal 2016 and with the Bank since 2010.
+Patrick Dignan, 58, has been the Executive Vice President of the Bank since fiscal 2016 and with the Bank since 2010.
 He is responsible for developing new lending opportunities and ensuring sound credit quality throughout all business lines.
 Prior to joining the Bank in 2010, Mr. Dignan was a Senior Vice President with Capital Crossing Servicing Company, and previously with Capital Crossing, a Division of Lehman Brothers Bank, and Capital Crossing Bank.
 Mr. Dignan holds a B.A. in Philosophy from St. John's College, is a Fellow of the Royal Institute of Chartered Surveyors, and a member of the Counselors of Real Estate.

-Julie Jenkins, 57, has been the Senior Vice President and Director of Operations since July 2012.
-She is responsible for the oversight of Deposit Operations, Project Management, Information Technology and Customer Contact Center departments of the Bank.
-Prior to becoming Director of Operations, from May 2011 to July 2012, Ms. Jenkins was the Director of eBanking Strategic Initiatives.
+Julie Jenkins, 58, has been the Senior Vice President and Chief Information Officer since December 2020.
+She is responsible for the oversight of the Information Technology department of the Bank.
+Prior to becoming Chief Information Officer, she served as Director of Operations, from July 2012 to December 2020, and Director of eBanking Strategic Initiatives from May 2011 to July 2012.
 Prior to joining the Bank, Ms. Jenkins was at Santander Bank, where she led a team of internal consultants for its parent, Banco Santander, who were responsible for planning, organizing and implementing enterprise-wide new technology systems for the company.
 Ms. Jenkins has held senior operations and technology management positions at Mt.
 Washington Bank and Abington Savings Bank.
 Ms. Jenkins earned her B.A. in Management from Assumption College in Worcester, Massachusetts.